brockwebb/acs-data-analyst-gpt/README.md

-# acs-data-explorer-gpt
+# Census ACS Data Analyst

+Welcome to the Census ACS Data Analyst project!
 Easily ask questions and get answers using Census ACS data.

+## Disclaimer
-PLEASE NOTE: This *is not* a US Census Bureau Product!
+*PLEASE NOTE:* This *is not* a US Census Bureau Product!
 It is an experimental/independent community project.
 Feedback welcome

-# Census ACS Data Analyst

-Welcome to the Census ACS Data Analyst project!
-This project is designed to analyze and visualize data from the American Community Survey (ACS).

 ## Project Overview